aboadiag/tbd_podi/tbd_podi_common/README.md

 ## handle_state_node
 This node reads the encoder for the handler and publishes the current reading (0-1024) on the topic `handle_reading` (type: std_msgs/Int16).
 It also publishes the `sensor_msgs/JointState` messages for the `handle_rotation` and `handle_height` joints.

+## computer_state_node
+This node reads the state of the laptop on board and publishes the state of the battery.

 # joystick control mapping
 TODO